 Alex Torpey is a New Jersey based entrepreneur and public servant.

 Sworn into a four year term as the 48th Village President of South Orange in May 2011 as the youngest mayor in New Jersey at the time, he is the youngest in South Orange's history.
 Alex has become a leading voice on millennial civics leadership, technology and transparency in government and small business innovation.
 He is a James Madison Fellow at the Millennial Action Project and on the Advisory Board of the New Jersey New Leaders Council.
+Alex started as an adjunct faculty of governance and technology at Seton Hall University in the fall of 2014.

 Alex’s past service to his hometown of South Orange includes serving on the South Orange Public Library Board, the Citizen’s Public Safety Committee, and as the volunteer Community Emergency Response Team (CERT) Coordinator.
 Alex is currently an active member and EMT at the South Orange Rescue Squad, which he has been with since 2010, as well as the Village's Office of Emergency Management (OEM) Coordinator.